CyberMiles/travis/docs/connect-testnet.rst

   $ docker run --name travis -v $HOME/.travis:/travis -p 26657:26657 -p 8545:8545 -t ywonline/travis node start --home /travis

-Now your node is syncing with TestNet, the output will look like:
+Now your node is syncing with TestNet, the output will look like the following.
+Wait until it completely syncs.

 ::